moughxyz/viberunner/ExampleApps/micro-pomodoro-timer/README.md

 ---

-**Note**: This is a standalone Vibeframe visualizer that enhances productivity through the proven Pomodoro Technique with modern automation capabilities.
+**Note**: This is a standalone Viberunner visualizer that enhances productivity through the proven Pomodoro Technique with modern automation capabilities.